You are here

 - HB 17-1003 Strategic Plan to Address Teacher Shortages (PDF) - In 2017, CDE and the Colorado Department of Education (CDHE) collaboratively collected data to analyze the state’s educator shortage problem via a voluntary version of the survey to develop a strategic action plan.
 Voluntary Educator Shortage Survey results from the 2017-18 school year only represent a sample of 47% of school districts and are therefore not comparable to survey results from the 2018-19 school year.
 These survey results allow CDE to identify educator shortage areas across the state and report to Colorado Legislature to inform decisions regarding support for recruiting and retaining educators.

-2018-2019 Educator Shortage Survey results now available - CDE surveyed the state’s school districts and BOCES about the employment of teachers and special services providers (SSPs) positions over the 2018-19 school year to provide a complete picture of how Colorado is being impacted by the educator shortage.
-View a summary of 2018-19 state-level educator shortage results with data provided separately for teaching and SSP positions and reported by teaching subject area, SSP category and district type (small rural, rural and non-rural).
-Detailed information about the number of positions filled by specific shortage mechanisms (including hiring long-term substitutes, retired educators, alternative licensure program candidates and emergency authorizations holders), the number of positions that went unfulfilled and recruiting strategies used is also available through the interactive dashboard on the Educator Shortage Survey Results webpage.
+2019-2020 Educator Shortage Survey results now available - CDE surveyed the state’s school districts and BOCES about the employment of teachers and special services providers (SSPs) in the 2019-20 school year to provide a complete picture of how Colorado is being impacted by the educator shortage.
+View a summary of the 2019-20 state-level educator shortage results (coming soon) with information provided separately for teacher, SSP, building leadership (principal/assistant principal) and paraprofessional positions.
+Data is also presented by teaching subject area, SSP type and rural designation (small rural, rural, non-rural).
+Also available is the summary of 2018-19 state-level educator shortage results.
+Detailed information for the 2018-19 and 2019-20 school years about the number of positions filled by specific shortage mechanisms (including hiring long-term substitutes, retired educators, alternative licensure program candidates and emergency authorizations holders), the number of positions that went unfulfilled and recruiting strategies used is also available through the interactive dashboard on the Educator Shortage Survey Results webpage.

 To help school districts, charter school and BOCES maximize the teacher shortage funding opportunities available and to see how they can be combined, each grant opportunity below will include the following icons to indicate: